How to create a fun and effective chore chart for kids

 Earning money and rewards with Modak

-MBX Points: Kids can earn MBX points by completing daily challenges and walking 5,000 steps a day.
-These points can be converted into dollars and spent using the Modak Visa® debit card¹.
+MBX points: Kids earn points by completing challenges or walking 5,000 steps daily.
+Points can be converted into dollars and spent using the Modak Visa® debit card¹.

-Chore Scheduling: Parents can create and manage chore schedules directly in the app.
+Chore scheduling: Parents create and manage chores directly in the app.

 2-3 Years Old: Picking up toys, putting clothes in a hamper.